ericdequ/Sports/data/blog/Football/LG/mental_toughness_overcoming_adversity.md

 ### Introduction

 Mental toughness is the cornerstone of athletic excellence.
 It separates the good from the great and often determines who comes out on top in the face of adversity.
-This article merges player insights and coaching wisdom to provide a comprehensive guide to building mental toughness.
-We'll touch on handling mistakes, staying focused, and maintaining confidence—all key elements that help athletes thrive under pressure.
+This article merges player insights and coaching wisdom to provide a comprehensive guide to building mental toughness. well touch on handling mistakes, staying focused, and maintaining confidence—all key elements that help athletes thrive under pressure.

 ---